Nurse Burnout Statistics—and How to Avoid Becoming One

 A variety of factors can cause a nurse to burn out, but some play a more significant role than others.
 According to the nurses polled in the Kronos survey, the following are four key factors that can lead to nurse burnout:

-- Overwhelming Workloads: 60 percent of respondents reported having way too many patients and tasks to manage at one time.
+- Overwhelming Workloads: 98 percent of respondents daid that their work is physically and mentally demanding.
+On top of that, 60 percent of respondents reported having way too many patients and tasks to manage at one time.

 - No Breaks During Shifts: 42 percent reported feeling fatigued because they weren’t able to take lunch and dinner breaks during shifts; 41 percent reported not being able to take ANY breaks.

 - Lack of Adequate Sleep: 25 percent reported not being able to get enough sleep between their shifts.
 Having irregular work hours can contribute to nurses’ lack of sleep because this can disrupt their regular sleep patterns.

 - Excessively Long Shifts: 24 percent reported that 12-hour shifts (as opposed to eight-hour shifts) was another key factor that contributed to their feelings of fatigue and burnout.
 (A 2012 study from the National Institute of Nursing Research backed this up.)

 And this is just the tip of the iceberg.
 Other factors that can cause nurses to burn out include poor leadership or management, lack of upward mobility, bullying from colleagues and administrators, and the emotional baggage that comes with caring for very sick or dying patients.

 When nurses burn out and leave the profession, healthcare facilities pay a high price.
 Although it’s not possible to pinpoint the EXACT dollar figure for how much nurse burnout costs the healthcare industry on an annual basis, researchers have tried to give us close approximations.
 Take a look at some of the statistics they’ve come up with: